RayFoulk/SmallStack/Documents/DesignFCH12.md

 // Links for Reference:
 http://www.learnabout-electronics.org/Digital/images/register-SISO-PISO.gif

-// Bus reduction using rising edge latches
-// not really necessary at all
-7    BUS_EXT ADDR/DATA (2 bit mode, 10 bits data bus)
-         writes:
-         11xxxxxxxxxx set addr mode, apply data(addr)
-         10xxxxxxxxxx set addr mode, do not apply data 01xxxxxxxxxx set data mode, apply data(data)
-         00xxxxxxxxxx set data mode, do not apply data

 // Old (Mostly Outdated) TODO Contents:
-- Create bi-directional bus tristate buffer component
-- Create up-down counter component (4 bit and 12 bit versions, or 4 bit cascadable)
-	- This will be used for the PC, and also the stack sizes
 - Create shift registers, some power of 2 size large, possibly 8 or 16
 	- This will be used for a 'column' in the stack
 - Create stack component.
 	- dual-read ported on top two elements.
 	- push/pop control lines
 	- ability to read size via control line assert
-- Create general purpose register
 - Create ALU
 	- Adder/Subtractor
 	- Equality comparator only (no magnitude - yet - 2.0)